A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Theory

 where $D_{ab}^{\text{MP2}}$ represents the MP2-level virtual–virtual density block and $D_{ab}^{\text{EA/EE-ADC(2)}}(k)$ is the electron-attached/excited-state contribution from EA/EE-ADC(2).
-The zeroth-order intermediate state representation\cite{schirmer2004intermediate} with ADC(2) eigen vectors were used to obtain excited-state densities.
-The programmable expression for the state-specific density are provided in the supporting information.
-Inserting Eq.~(\ref{eqn31}) into Eq.~(\ref{eqn26}) and following Eqs.~(\ref{eqn26}–\ref{eqn30}) produces the state-specific frozen natural spinor basis (SS-FNS) for each excited state, in which the ADC(3) calculations are subsequently performed.
-A schematic representation of the algorithm used for EA-ADC(3) and EE-ADC(3) has been presented in Figure\ref{fig:algo} in the supporting information.
+The zeroth-order intermediate-state representation\cite{schirmer2004intermediate} with ADC(2) eigenvectors was used to obtain excited-state densities.
+The programmable expressions for the one body reduced density matrices used in FNS or SS-FNS scheme for IP, EA and EE are are provided in the Supporting Information.
+Inserting Eq.~(\ref{eqn31}) into Eq.~(\ref{eqn26}) and following Eqs.~(\ref{eqn26}–\ref{eqn30}) produces the SS-FNS basis for each excited state, in which the ADC(3) calculations are subsequently performed.
+A schematic representation of the algorithm used for FNS-CD-IP-ADC(3) and SS-FNS-CD-EA/EE-ADC(3) is presented in Figure \ref{fig:algo}.

-A perturbative energy correction can be included by comparing EA/EE-ADC(2) energies in the canonical basis and the truncated SS-FNS basis.
-This correction is added to the uncorrected SS-FNS-EOM-CCSD electron affinity/excitation energy as { }
+An energy correction for the FNS truncation can be included by comparing EA- and EE-ADC(2) energies in the canonical basis and the truncated SS-FNS basis.
+This correction is added to the uncorrected SS-FNS-ADC(3) electron affinity or excitation energy as { }